aspiringsecurity/Medical-Counselor/README.md

 ## Optimism, Ethereum, Embark, IPFS and Filecoin

 Medical Counseling, preventive treatment and remediation portal using IPFS and Filecoin, Ethereum, Optimism and Embark via decentralized Twitter like chat and messaging application.

+# XRPL py Lite for for asset management, automation in Medi Assist

+We are utilizing xrpl-py-lite for asset management, automation and reducing transaction costs with XRP Ledger in Medi Assist.
+This is especially useful for enabling medical eco-system comprising of patients, doctors, counselors, TPAs & insurers, pharma and R&D organizations.

+Features:

+Account creation;
+XRPL and Asset transfer;
+Xrpl and asset management;
+Creation and management of Escrows, with support for conditions;
+Creation and management of Checks;
+Creation and management of Offers;
+Token creation and management;
+NFT creation and management.

 ## Web3 Eco-system Tools